Avaiga/taipy/README.md

 ## User Interface Generation and Scenario & Data Management

 This simple Taipy application demonstrates how to create a basic film recommendation system using Taipy.<br />
-The application filters a dataset of films based on the user's selected genre and displays the top seven films in that genre by popularity.
+The program ranks the top seven films in a certain genre by popularity after filtering a movie dataset according to the user's chosen genre.
-Here is the full code for both the front-end and back-end of the application.
+This is the complete code for the application's front end and back end.

 ```python
 import taipy as tp